Update Orders

 Link to section

-To replace a field, you need to send a request to the UpdateOrder endpoint.
+To update a property, you need to send a request to the UpdateOrder endpoint.
 Your request requires the following:

-• The ID of the field you want to replace if it's part of an array.
+• The uid of the property you want to update if it's part of a list.

-• Any field details you want to add or replace.
+• Any property details you want to add or update.

 For example, the following request updates the quantity of the cookie added in the previous example.
-Note that the order version is now 2.
+Five cookies are now on the order.

 Link to section

-To delete a field in an order, you need to send a request to the UpdateOrder endpoint.
+To clear a property in an order, you need to send a request to the UpdateOrder endpoint.
 Your request must specify:

-• The most recent version number in the sparse Order object.
+• The current version number of Order object.

-• The fields you want to delete in the fields_to_clear array.
+• The properties you want to clear in the fields_to_clear array.

 For example: